christopherthomson/document-representations/README.md

 # document-representations
+This repo contains two notebooks for DIGI405: Texts, Discourses and Data at the University of Canterbury.

+- Word and Document Representations - Support Ticket Examples
-Exploring word and document representations in The Anglo-Saxon Chronicle.
+- Exploring word and document representations in The Anglo-Saxon Chronicle.

-This is a notebook intitially created to explore document similarity and clustering in a workshop at ANZAMEMS 2024.
-It has been adapted for use in DIGI405: Texts, Discourses and Data at the University of Canterbury.
+The Anglo-Saxon Chronicle notebook was intitially created to explore document similarity and clustering in a workshop at ANZAMEMS 2024 and has been adapted for use in DIGI405.